intel/intel-inb-manageability/inbm/dispatcher-agent/README.md

 ## MQTT Client Module

 - Provides an abstraction to the Paho MQTT Client APIs
-- Any other microservice/agent can setup async broker communication through these.
+- Any other microservice/agent can set up an async broker communication through these.
 For example:
 ```
 import mqttclient